mitchpaulus/dotfiles/notes/vba.md

 If return value is not used, do not use parenthesis.

+Use `:=` syntax for named parameters, otherwise, just separate with commas.

 ## Write vs. Print

 Print is what I would expect, write literally what I tell it to.